34th INFANTRY REGIMENTS ON CORREGIDOR

 The 34th Infantry troops were under the Command of Lt.
 Col. Edward M. Postlethwait, a graduate of West Point class of 1937.
 Col Postlethwait served three years at Fort McKinley in the Philippines Islands.
 In 1940 he returned stateside and joined the 3rd Battalion 34th Infantry Regiment as a Company Commander, later rising to Battalion Commander.

 Mariveles had been, some 3 years before on 9 April 1942, where General King Commander of the Fil-American forces had sued for a truce.
-It was also at this place and time that the Battaan Death March began.
+It was also at this place and time that the Bataan Death March began.

-On 16 February 1945, 3rd Battalion, "A" Company, 34th Infantry Cannon Company and a platoon of Tanks, loaded troops and equipment on LCM's for the move of some five miles across North Channel of Manila Bay to Black Beach on the south bottom side of Corregidor.
+At 8 a.m. on 16 February 1945, 3rd Battalion, "A" Company, 34th Infantry Cannon Company and a platoon of Tanks, loaded troops and equipment on LCM's for the move of some five miles across North Channel of Manila Bay to Black Beach on the south bottom side of Corregidor.
 Each landing craft had a vehicle along with troops which loaded the craft to capacity.

 As the 34th Infantry crossed the channel we saw a flight of B-24 American bombers fly over Corregidor and drop their load of 500 lb. bombs, completely covering the island with a cloud of dust and smoke.
 Following the B-24 bombers at 8:30 AM, the C-47 transport planes dropped the 503rd paratroopers on Topside.